beautiful sunset on the kilimanjaro. Magical atmosphere in Shira camp.Wonderful mountain landscape and flora in Tanzania

 Sustainable Tourism in Kilimanjaro National Park: A Vision for the Future

 Nestled in the heart of Tanzania, the majestic Mount Kilimanjaro towers over the landscape, its snowy summit kissing the sky.
-At Kilimanjaro Centre for Trekking and Ecotourism (KCTE), we are privileged to guide adventurers from around the globe up this iconic peak.
+At for Trekking and Ecotourism (KCTE), we are privileged to guide adventurers from around the globe up this iconic peak.
 But our passion extends beyond mere adventure; it's about immersing you in the principles of sustainable tourism, ensuring that this natural wonder thrives for generations to come.
 Join us as we explore what sustainable tourism in Kilimanjaro National Park truly means and how every step you take on the mountain can contribute to a larger, vital goal.

 Embracing Sustainability on the Roof of Africa